Databricks CLI

 Release: v2.10.3 (#1772)

 This release updates the Databricks CLI to v0.266.0, which includes breaking changes.
-Practitioners should review the CLI release notes for details on these changes.
+Databricks practitioners should review the CLI release notes for details on these changes.

 Tutorials51 Setup Azure DevOps Pipeline with Databricks Asset Bundles (DABs) | Complete CICD Process